Are pain and movement problems keeping you from enjoying life? If so, Walt Fritz, PT at the Pain Relief Center, might be able to help.

 Walt often gets referrals as the MFR (myofascial release) expert in the Rochester area.
 He wore that badge for years but has now moved on from it.
 Why the change?
 Though the hands-on work called MFR is helpful, nearly all of the explanations for restricted (stuck) fascia and scar tissue are unsubstantiated, as are the stories on how a therapist can select fascia (or any other tissue) for treatment to the exclusion of all other tissues.
 Walt continues to use the hands-on work he’s used for years, including when he considered himself an MFR expert, but now with well-rounded neurologically-based explanations for problems and possible solutions.

-Walt Fritz, PT (Pain Relief Center) is located in Lima, NY.
+Walt Fritz, PT (Pain Relief Center) is in Lima, NY.
 Where is Lima located?
 Imagine Route 5/20.
 Got it?
 Now think about Rt.
 15 (East Henrietta Rd).
 Where those two roads meet is the 4-corners in Lima, known as The Crossroads of Western New York.
 Just how far is Lima?
 If you’ve been to Honeoye Falls, you are just 3 miles from Lima.
 The office is 4 miles east of the Avon/Lima exit (#10) off 390 South.

 I invite you to spend some time reading through the various pages here.
 You will see a bit of yourself mentioned.
 Then make a call or email us to see what we can do for you.